alpaka-group/llama/documentation/pages/domains.rst

 .. image:: ../images/layout_tree.svg

-Unfortunately with C++ it is not possible yet to "iterate" over a struct at compile time as it would be needed for LLAMA's mapping (although there are proposals to provide such a facility).
+Unfortunately with C++ it is not possible yet to "iterate" over a struct at compile time and extract member types and names, as it would be needed for LLAMA's mapping (although there are proposals to provide such a facility).
 For now LLAMA needs to define such a tree itself using two classes, :cpp:`DatumStruct` and :cpp:`DatumElement`.
 :cpp:`DatumStruct` is a compile time list of :cpp:`DatumElement`.
 :cpp:`DatumElement` has a name and a fundamental type **or** another :cpp:`DatumStruct` list of child :cpp:`DatumElement`\ s.